 Rush has already written the letter.
 He borrowed some letterhead and a pen from Brody to do it.
 Weeks ago.
-He’d asked Brody to check make sure that the current chair of the UC Berkeley Math Department was still the famous Langlands Problem guy.
+He’d asked Brody to check that the current chair of the UC Berkeley Math Department was still the Langlands Problem Guy.

 Rush and Brody lock eyes.